 Although paid post-employment non-competes are sometimes also referred to as garden leave, that usage is inaccurate.
 While paid non-compete periods have some of the same characteristics as garden leave, and share some of the same advantages (see Advantages and Disadvantages of Garden Leave Provisions), there is an important distinction between the two.
-With a non-compete, the employment relationship has terminated, and employees have no continuing duty of loyalty during the non-compete period.
+With a noncompete, the employment relationship has terminated, and employees have no continuing duty of loyalty during the non-compete period (see, for example, 820 ILCS 90/5, as amended effective January 1, 2022, recognizing garden leave provisions as distinct from non-competes and "requiring advance notice of termination of employment, during which notice period the employee remains employed by the employer and receives compensation").
 Paid non-competes are therefore subject to the same judicial scrutiny as traditional non-competes and should not be confused with true garden leave provisions.